Ayomide716/dynamic-portfolio-dashboard/README.md

 # Dynamic Portfolio Dashboard

 Welcome to the **Dynamic Portfolio Dashboard**, a sleek and modern platform designed to showcase your skills, projects, and experiences in style.
-Built with blazing-fast Vite, this portfolio is optimized for performance and creativity, making it the perfect way to leave a lasting impression. 🚀
+Built with blazing-fast Vite, this portfolio is optimized for performance and ease of use.

 🔥 **Features**